 Water stains form on cement when it is exposed to a continuous source of moisture, such as a leaky faucet, a flower pot, damp laundry or a leaky seal around a plumbing fixture.
 These stains result from a buildup of minerals found in most untreated water supplies.
 Mineral stains are difficult to remove using simple soap-and-water techniques but, luckily, there are two easily available options.
+Here's how to remove water stains from concrete.

 Apply undiluted white vinegar to the entire mineral deposit you are attempting to remove and allow the stain to soak for approximately 20 minutes.
 Apply a second layer of white vinegar and scrub the stain with a stiff-bristled scrubbing brush vigorously for at least two minutes.